Funding Lab: Our first assignment has been assigned

 The First Rule of Funding: Something New

-Only products and services being unveiled for the first time can be featured on crowdfunding platforms.
-In other words, only new products with no prior distribution history—or existing products that have been upgraded with better features and benefits—are eligible for crowdfunding.
+In the crowdfunding arena, only products and services being unveiled for the first time have a chance to be featured.
+In other words, only new products with no prior distribution history—or those that have been upgraded with better features and benefits—can proceed with crowdfunding.

 This is the “law of new challenges” in the world of funding.